-This post was written by Rebecca Bowen, a speech-language pathologist clinician and Clinical Research Associate at ASHA’s National Center for Evidence-Based Practice in Communication Disorders.
-Her main role is to curate the Evidence Maps, create resources, and help practicing clinicians implement EBP.
+This guest post was written by Rebecca Bowen, a speech-language pathologist clinician and Clinical Research Associate at ASHA’s National Center for Evidence-Based Practice in Communication Disorders, where her main role is to curate the Evidence Maps, create resources, and help practicing clinicians implement EBP.
 Here she gives you an exclusive, inside look at what ASHA’s National Center for Evidence-Based Practice is now offering for us busy SLPs.

 2020 so far has been unlike any year we’ve experienced before.
 Regulations, policies, and expectations change week to week, and sometimes even day to day.
 As scientists learn more about the novel coronavirus, the way we interact with patients and protect ourselves must rapidly change as well.
 Before the pandemic, it was challenging to keep up on all the research in our field.
 The current situation has exacerbated that crunch, and an added layer of anxiety that having outdated information can have serious consequences for both patient and clinician.

 ASHA’s National Center for Evidence-Based Practice has developed a suite of resources and tools to help you make clinical choices that are solidly evidence-based and in the best interest of your clients.
 Our EBP toolkit is a one-stop-shop for resources to help guide you through the EBP process.

 The three worksheets in the toolkit (Create a PICO Question, Create a Search String, and Track Your Resultsº) help you refine your question of, “Is this option good for my patient?” into something that will give you the most relevant articles in a literature search and accurately track what you find.
 For example, using these tools, the question above becomes: “For adults with TBI, what is the effect of cognitive rehabilitation on cognitive communication?” or even “For adults with COVID-19, what is the effect of services delivered via videoconferencing on functional cognitive outcomes?”
 From there, you’re able to streamline your search, and then organize your results to know just where to look instead of scouring for hours with random, vague search terms.